How to Start a Clothing Brand // Complete Guide

 • Psychographics: Interests, lifestyles, values, and attitudes influencing buying behavior.
 Are your customers trend-setters, ethically conscious, or perhaps value-driven bargain hunters?

 • Customer Needs: What gaps does your brand fill?
-Are you offering something new regarding style, material, or function?
+Are you offering something new in terms of style, material, or function?

 • Behavioral Traits: Shopping habits, brand loyalty, and product usage frequency help create resonating marketing strategies.